fosspointer/linc/readme.md

 For Windows users, The use of WSL (Windows Subsystem for Linux) is highly recommended.
 Windows is tested to a lesser extent, which is due to the project being developed in a Linux development environment.
 For this reason, some builds using MSVC may not compile properly.
 Using a port of the GCC compiler such as MinGW may result in better luck in this regard.

-### Changelog for version 0.2
+### Changelog for version 0.3

-- Created basic language specification (only grammar is provided for now).
-- Added the concept of statement return types.
-- New type 'void', mainly used by statements.
-- Added if/else expressions.
-- Added while loop expressions.
-- Added `putc` and `puts` statements (for printing characters and strings to stdout).
-- Removed 'elif' keyword.
-- Removed unnecessary field `isValid` from `NodeInfo`, as its intended functionality is well-covered by the reporting class for now.
-- Improved const-correctness by switching any immutable fields to `const`.
-- Added new command, `/vars` (display a listof all declared variables).
-- Added inline file evaluation support (when argc >= 2).
+- Improved string handling capabilities (including string-character and character-character concatenation).
+- Added 'to string' operator (`@`) for all primitives (including `string`).
+- Added unary increment and decrement operators for numeric values.
+- Implemented scoping (partial implementation, the evaluator doesn't destroy variables upon end of lifetime, although they can be 'redeclared').
+- Fixed bug where while loop checks where evaluated only once (doesn't affect already existing code, as mutability hadn't yet been added in version 0.2)
+- Refactored `TypedValue` to improve handling of strings (didn't use std::variant as previously planned).
+- Improved while loops to have 2 additional optional parts: `finally`, `else` (in the order provided, as makes sense logically).
+- Changed the mutability keyword from `var` to `mut`
+- Add variable assignment expressions for mutable variables (those declared using the `mut` keyword).
+- Added examples to demonstrate the language's capabilities (more soon, version specific as ).

 ### Next additions

-- Improve string handling capabilities.
-- Add 'to string' operator (`@`) for all primitives (including `string`).
-- Implement scoping (all variables are currently 'globally-scoped').
-- Refactor `TypedValue` to use `std::variant`, so as to improve handling of strings.
-- Change while loops to have 2 additional optional parts: `finally`, `else` (in the order provided).
-- Add right-associativity for binary operators.
+- Add right-associative binary operators (along with the pre-existing left-associative ones).
-- Add variable assignment expressions for mutable (using `var`) variables.
 - Improve testing, as it is currently only manual.
-- More coming soon.
+- Implement static arrays.

+### Plans for the future

+- String indexing and iterating.
+- An implementation of optional types (details not yet decided).
+- References (non-nullable pointers to types, syntax still to be decided).
+- Functions (planned syntax: `fn <function_name> (<type_name> <var_name>, ...): <type_name> <statement>`).
+- Declarations as a new kind of Node in the AST (e.g. function declarations, variable declarations).
+- Program to declaration list equivalency, instead of program to statement list (which is currently the case).
+- Switch execution flow to start at the reserved (and required) main function as the entry point (optional string-array argument) (after implementation of functions).